Population Biology Ph.D. Program

 4. The student, in consultation with the Guidance Committee, will propose three examination areas (in addition to population biology) representing subdisciplines of population biology.
 These subdisciplines include behavior, population genetics, molecular genetics, evolution, community ecology, systematics, conservation biology, environmental physiology, mathematical theory in population biology, statistical and experimental methods in population biology, resource economics and management, paleontology, or the biology of a particular taxon (e.g., mammalogy, ornithology, entomology, invertebrate zoology).
 One faculty member will act as an examiner for each of these areas.
 A fifth faculty member will be designated to chair the qualifying exam.

 5. The graduate adviser and master adviser will review the recommendations and, on approval, will have the graduate program staff forward them to the Dean of Graduate Studies, who officially appoints the committee.
+Once approved, Graduate Studies will send a fully signed copy of the form via PDF to you, your QE chair, and the program coordinator.
+Concurrently, your QE chair will receive instructions for the administration of the exam.

 6. Given that the general area of population biology will have already been extensively covered in the first-year exam, the faculty member assigned the area of population biology will be expected to examine the student in only those areas of population biology that relate directly to the proposed dissertation research.